 Lastly, I love pickled vegetables, especially red onions and with Brown’s recipes right in front of me, it’s about time that I get to it and hopefully you will too.

-“The Way Home” is available and waiting on you.
+“The Way Home” is available at our online partner, the Food Temptress Cookbook Store.
 For more recipe teasers, follow Brown on Instagram and, of course tune into “Delicious Miss Brown” on Sundays at 12 pm EST.

 You can also listen to Brown talk about her journey and the essence of Gullah Geechee cooking on our podcast, Diaspora Food Stories.